U.S. withdrawing 34,000 troops from Afghanistan within a year

 "He should wait and see how much success we have against (al Qaeda core)."

-(Additional reporting by Hamid Shalizi in KABUL; Editing by Jackie Frank, Bill Trott, Cynthia Osterman and Lisa Shumaker)
+(Reporting by Tabassum Zakaria and Phil Stewart; Editing by Jackie Frank, Bill Trott and Cynthia Osterman)